DBCDK/hejmdal/docs/configuration.md

 Libraries in the borchk dropdown are split into type of library (municipality, research or other).

-These two addAs... settings can contain an array of libraries that will be added to to library type indicated  by the name of the setting.
+These two addAs... settings can contain an array of libraries that will be added to the library type indicated by the name of the setting.

 These settings is only used by a few clients

+## identityProviders and hideIdentityProviders

+identityProviders defines the list of idp's available for the client.
+Choose from "borchk", "dbcidp", "netpunkt", "unilogin", "nemlogin", "wayf".
+"dbcidp" and "netpunkt", can only be used alone.
+Defaults to ["nemlogin", "borchk", "unilogin", "wayf"]

+hideIdentityProviders can be used, to remove the possibility for the user to select a given idp.
+Ie ["nemlogin"] will remove the button for nemlogin - passthru functionality (using the idp parameter on login), will still work,